hettlage/github-actions-course/README.md

 Repository containing all examples and notes for the GitHub Actions course.

-Various workflows illustrate important concepts.
+Various workflows illustrate very important concepts.